 Some of these disciples felt threatened when the ministry of another Rabbi, Jesus, began baptizing and recruiting disciples (including John’s) in increasing measure: “They came to John and said to him, ‘Rabbi, that man who was with you on the other side of the Jordan—the one you testified about—look, he is baptizing, and everyone is going to him.’”2

-~O God, give us eyes to see who you really are.
-Empower us to be content with living for the glory of your name, knowing that it is enough to have our names written in your book of life.
+~O God, give us eyes to see who you are.
+Help us be content to live for the glory of your name, knowing that it is enough to have ours written in your book of life.
 May it be that after we have departed from this earth and our names have long been forgotten, your name would be held in higher regard, due in part to our unnoticed and unremembered efforts.
 For the sake of Jesus’ name.
 Amen.

 1. Where do I find my identity?
 Are there any parts of me that rely on things like praise, success, or money to feel content?